nickgerace/dotfiles/README.md

 These dotfiles require neither [`oh-my-zsh`](https://ohmyz.sh/) nor [`starship`](https://starship.rs/) to be installed.
 Only `zsh` needs to be installed as all shell-based dotfiles are custom and configured manually.
-That being said, if `starship` is installed, it will use the configuration file linked to `$HOME/.config/starship.toml`.

 ### Does the `make` target do more than setup dotfiles?